jerefrer/tibetan-ocr-app/README.md

 2. Clone the Github repository: `git clone https://github.com/buda-base/tibetan-ocr-app.git`
 3. run `git lfs pull` to download all LFS files
 4. run `pyside6-rcc resources.qrc -o resources.py`
-4. Download and unzip https://github.com/buda-base/tibetan-ocr-app/releases/download/v0.1/bdrc-ocr-app-models.zip in the `Resources/` folder
+4. Download and unzip https://github.com/buda-base/tibetan-ocr-app/releases/download/v0.1/bdrc-ocr-app-models.zip in a folder of your choice
 5. Install dependencies with `pip install -r requirements.txt` (requires at least Python 3.10)
 6. Run `python main.py`

 ### Configuring the models

-Once the app opens, click on the setting icon and select:
+Once the app opens, click on the setting icon, click on "import models" and select the folder where you extracted the model zip file.
-- the `Resource/OCRModels/` folder on Windows and from source / Linux
-- the `OCRModels/` directory of the folder where you unzipped the model files on OSX

 Warning!
-Please select the `OCRModels/` directory itself, not one of its subdirectories.
+Please select the main folder, not one of its subfolders (like `Woodblock/`, etc.).

 Then quit the app and run it again so that the models can be used.